 CREATIVE EARLY YEARS

-Our “Khakuua Klubs’’ [ Kindergarten] are designed to foster and support creative learning and child centered teaching at the very beginning of school life.
-They include brightly painted walls, child friendly furniture, special dual language books and creative educational toys.
-Our creative inclusive spaces encourage parents to value education from an early age and unburdens the older siblings from child minding duties.
+Our Kindergarten and early Grade classrooms are designed to foster and support creative learning and child centered teaching at the very beginning of school life.
+They include brightly painted walls, child friendly furniture, age specific dual language books and creative educational toys.
+Our creative inclusive spaces inspire children, encourage parents to value education from an early age and unburdens the older siblings from child minding duties.
 We foster creative first steps.

-We respect the need to protect and promote the Nepali language but equality in the marketplace requires equality in language skills.
+We respect the need to protect and promote local language but equality in the marketplace requires equality in language skills.
 Some parents are able to afford to send their children to fee paying English medium schools.
 However many children are left behind in schools with no or inadequate English Language teaching.
-These children are at an immediate disadvantage and are unable to compete for limited opportunities.
-Our ‘’ Mala’’ [ ‘’Circle’’] dual language literacy program places equal emphasis on Nepali & English literacy .
-We promote dual language literacy as an instrument of equality.
+These children are at an immediate disadvantage and are unable to compete for limited opportunities on equal terms.
+We do not advocate English medium teaching but we do promote English as a core curriculum subject.
+Our English language literacy program provides marginalised children better opportunity.
+We promote English language literacy as an instrument of equality.